-Whether you're moving into your first house, replacing old pots and pans or simply shopping for a housewarming gift, you can't go wrong buying a full set of cookware.
-This ensures you'll have all the essential equipment to whip up a delicious meal, and as an added bonus, your collection of pots and pans will look beautifully cohesive.
+Whether you're shopping for a gift, moving into your first house or simply replacing old pots and pans, you can't go wrong buying a full set of cookware.
+This ensures you'll have all the essential equipment for cooking up a delicious meal, and as an added bonus, your collection of pots and pans will look beautifully cohesive.

 There are so many cookware sets to choose from, however, ranging from under $100 to over $1,000.
 It can be a tough choice, especially if you're not familiar with common cookware brands or materials that can include stainless steel, ceramic and enameled cast iron.
 To help make your decision a little easier, here are some of our absolute favorite cookware sets by various categories that you can buy today:

 - Our favorite overall: All-Clad D3 Tri-Ply Bonded cookware set

 - Our favorite under $100 set: T-fal Titanium Nonstick cookware set, 12-piece

 - Our favorite $200 set: Cuisinart Multiclad Pro Stainless Steel 12-piece cookware set

 - Our favorite nonstick set: Cuisinart GreenGourmet Nonstick 12-piece cookware set

 - Our favorite stainless-steel set: Tramontina 12-Piece Stainless Steel Tri-Ply Clad cookware set

 - Our favorite copper set: Calphalon Tri-Ply Copper 10-Piece cookware set

 - Our favorite cast-iron set: Lodge Seasoned Cast Iron 5-piece bundle